 (iii) not to proceed with the policy.

+(3A) The local government must not resolve under subclause (3) to proceed with the policy if —

+(a) the proposed policy amends or replaces a deemed-to-comply provision of the R-Codes; and

+(b) under the R-Codes, the Commission’s approval is required for the policy; and

+(c) the Commission has not approved the policy.

-(4) If the local government resolves to proceed with the policy, the local government must publish notice of the policy in a newspaper circulating in the Scheme area.
+(4) If the local government resolves to proceed with the policy, the local government must publish notice of the policy in accordance with clause 87.

 (5) A policy has effect on publication of a notice under subclause (4).

-(6) The local government —

-(a) must ensure that an up-to-date copy of each local planning policy made under this Scheme is kept and made available for public inspection during business hours at the offices of the local government; and
+(6) The local government must ensure that an up-to-date copy of each local planning policy made under this Scheme that is in effect is published in accordance with clause 87.

-(b) may publish a copy of each of those local planning policies on the website of the local government.
+(7) Subclause (6) is an ongoing publication requirement for the purposes of clause 87(5)(a).

+[Clause 4 amended: SL 2020/252 r.
+46.]

 5. Procedure for amending local planning policy

 (1) Clause 4, with any necessary changes, applies to the amendment to a local planning policy.